rhiannz/pages/_portfolio/portfolio-4.md

 whole selection process.
 We test all of our functions using different datasets and criteria.
 The results implementing our package on the Boston dataset are shown below.

-All code for this project can be found in GitHub repository:
-<a href="https://github.com/rhiannz/genetic-selectR" style="color: steelblue; text-decoration: none;">https://github.com/rhiannz/genetic-selectR</a>
+All code for this project can be found in this <a href="https://github.com/rhiannz/genetic-selectR" style="color: steelblue; text-decoration: none;">GitHub repository</a>.

 ## II Algorithms
 In order to implement this genetic selection algorithm, we partitioned each step of the algorithm into separate